ernestkorir/data-API/README.md

 - **Is the page compatible with mobile**

-  - Yes, the webpage is a resonsive page that can be displayed on most devices in use today.
+  - Yes, the webpage is a responsive page that can be displayed on most devices in use today.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>